What is involved in using donor eggs?

 Fertility treatment in the UK is highly regulated by the HFEA and therefore donors recruited in the UK must meet the requirements of UK law.
 This also means that any donor eggs imported into the UK must also be compliant with UK legislation.

 According to UK law, donors are aged 35 or under and have usually completed their own family.
-Donation is purely on a voluntary basis and no payment is made for this other than expenses incurred.
+Donation is purely on a voluntary basis and no payment is made for this other than expenses incurred, with an upper limit specified by the HFEA.

 Donors can be recruited in a number of ways:

-• Clinic recruited donors – These are donors recruited by the clinic.
+Clinic or Donor Bank recruited donors: These are donors recruited by the clinic or donor bank.
 They may be egg sharers who need IVF treatment themselves and are donating some of their eggs to you, or altruistic donors who are donating all of their eggs.

 How is the donor chosen?